 basecamp_campfire attribute accepts a single URL as a string.

-Slack Channel Message
+Slack Channel and Direct Messages

-Add a Slack notification to your pipeline using the
+Once a slack channel has been configured in your organization, add a Slack notification to your pipeline using the

 slack attribute of the